You’re either completely terrified or intrigued. I am beyond obsessed with the technique and here to share my own positive experience!

 1. My body has more time to process and digest what I am giving it before adding something else into the mix.

-3. I consume more liquids… I drink more water, have my greens, collagen and of course my coffee, all before having eaten a single thing.
+3. I consume more liquids… I drink more water, have my greens, collagen, and of course my coffee, all before having eaten a single thing.

-I have maintained the 16/8 method for two years about 90% of the time (because no one is perfect) and I absolutely love how I feel using this technique!
+I have maintained the 16/8 method for two years about 90% of the time (because no one is perfect) and I love how I feel using this technique!